Google Family Link Overview November 2022

 Can I use Google Family Link if my child is over 13?

 The answer is yes and no, but it will only work if there is trust between you and your child.
 On their 13th birthday, the child will receive a notification from Google that they can disconnect Google Family Link.
 As a parent, you will get a notification that your child is no longer under supervision, and you can’t change the setting to keep the app running.

 Using an app like Qustodio is a much better option for kids of all ages.
 It has all the features that you need to make sure your child isn’t getting in trouble or being cyberbullied.
 Best of all, the app can’t be removed without parental permission.
-Qustodio has a 30-day money-back guarantee that you can take advantage of if you’re not satisfied with the monitoring features.
+Qustodio has a 30-day free trial that you can take advantage of if you’re not satisfied with the monitoring features.

 Can Google Family Link monitor text messages?

 The Google Family Link monitoring tools only focus on how long each app is being used per day.
 There is no option to view incoming or outgoing SMS, WhatsApp, or other chat app messages.
 If you want to see who your kids are chatting with, and what they’re saying, I strongly recommend Bark.
 It monitors all the top social media, email, and SMS apps, and you can try it free for 7 days.